knutnergaard/smufolib/docs/user_guide.rst

     >>> glyph.unicode
     57344

 For optional or custom SMuFL glyphs, the given name is used as the glyph name, and no Unicode value is assigned unless explicitly set.

+You can also create new glyphs via the :meth:`.Smufl.newGlyph` method, which represents a SMuFL-specific equivalent to :meth:`Font.newGlyph <fontParts.base.BaseFont.newGlyph>`, allowing creation by SMuFL name rather than glyph
+name:

+    >>> glyph = font.smufl.newGlyph("brace")

-To remove a SMuFL glyph, use the :meth:`del` operator:
+To remove a SMuFL glyph, use the :keyword:`del` statement:

     >>> del font.smufl["brace"]